-What would you feel and do if ...
-OR What would you say to your friend if ...
+What would you feel and do if...
+OR What would you say to your friend if...

 - ... you were in a running race today and came first, but when you went home all excited about your win, no-one seemed to notice? - ... on the weekend your dog ran away during a storm and you don't know where he is? - ... during the break, an older kid from another class made fun of you? - ...in a game of soccer, one of the kids from the other team was saying awful things about your team and trying to cheat? - ... at the local show, one of the bigger kids made you get in line for a very big and scary ride? - 3.
 Play 'I get the feeling' in your class using a selection of appropriate emotions from the list of Feeling words.
-Select 3 children and 'give' them a feeling each to represent, and another child to be the host and ask the watching children to point to the child with that emotion, and then ask them how they could tell, for example saying: 'What are the clues you could see...'
+Select three children who can show a feeling each and the teacher can play the game show host.
+After the watching children identify the child with the emotion that you nominate, then ask them how they could tell, for example saying: 'What are the clues you could see...'